TAIL's aim is to rescue, care for, and endeavour to find homes for stray, neglected and abandoned dogs in the Torrox

 TAIL also strives to educate the public on the importance of neutering and responsible ownership.

 TAIL started as an idea in the spring of 2008 by Sue Whewell and Wolfgang Butz to help the abandoned dogs and cats in the Torrox area of Spain.
 By 2009 an association was in the pipeline and several more people were showing an interest in helping with the work that would be involved.

 The whole operation of TAIL functions through the help and dedication of considerable numbers of volunteers, without whom the association could not exist.
 Our volunteers are an international group originating from many places including the UK, Spain, Germany, France, Belgium, Netherlands and Scandinavia

-TAIL also has what is known as a Junta Directiva comprising of five members that oversee the governance and direction of the association.
+TAIL also has what is known as a Junta Directiva comprising of seven members that oversee the governance and direction of the association.
 There is also a general committee which covers day to day matters.

 The refuge today is totally beyond recognition from the beginning, much of the finance to improve the condition of the facilities and kennels has come from the sales of donated goods to our shops.
 Large funds have also been raised by Martine Decroie, one of TAIL's committee members who continues to devote herself to the refuge improvements and maintainance.